serverlessworkflow/specification/specification.md

 }
 ```

-**(2) CloudEvent of type "customer-arrival-type" is consumed**: Once the event is consumed, the "eventDataFilter" is triggered.
+**(2) CloudEvent of type "customer-arrival-type" is consumed**: Once the event
+is consumed, the `eventDataFilter` is triggered.
-Its "data" expression selects the "customer" object from the events data.
-The "toStateData" expression
+Its `toStateData` expression assign's the event's "customer" object
-says that we should add/merge this selected event data to the state data in its "customerInfo" property.
-If this property
+(`$RESULT.customer`) to the state data's "customerInfo" property.
-exists it should be merged, if it does not exist, one should be created.
+If this property exists it should be merged, if it does not exist, one should be
+created.

 At this point our state data contains: